lf-edge/eve/docs/APP-CONNECTIVITY.md

 also using DHCP.
 Static routes are part of the network instance configuration.
 User configures destination IP subnets which the network instance will become the gateway for (from the app perspective).
-In the example below, the propagated static route is highlighted with the green color.
+In the example below, the propagated static route is highlighted with the green
+color:

 ![ni-ip-routing](./images/eve-ip-routing.png)

-Another common case is using one application as a network gateway for other applications running on the same device.
+Another common case for route propagation is using one application as a network gateway for other applications running on the same device.
 The gateway application may provide some network function(s), such as firewall, IDS, network monitoring, etc. Such application will connect on one side with the external network(s) using directly attached network adapter(s) or via switch network instance(s), and the other side will make use of an air-gap local network instance to connect with other applications running on the device.
 Propagated static IP routes are necessary to make the application traffic flow through the gateway app.
 In theory, multiple network functions can be chained together in this way using several air-gap network instances with static IP routes.

 In the example below, "Application 1" uses "Application 2" as a gateway for only one subnet, while "Application 3" uses the application gateway for all the traffic.
-Green color highlights static IP routes propagated to applications.
+Green color highlights static IP routes propagated to applications:

 ![ni-ip-routing-gw-app](./images/eve-ip-routing-app-gw.png)

-#### Default Route
+#### Application Default IP Route

-Network instance default route (with the NI bridge IP as the gateway) is automatically propagated by DHCP to connected applications, unless network instance is air-gapped (without uplink) or the uplink is app-shared (not management) and does not have a default route of its own.
+Network instance default route (with the NI bridge IP as the gateway) is automatically propagated by DHCP to connected applications.
+The exceptions are:

+* network instance is air-gapped (without port)
+* all ports are app-shared and without default route

 In both cases, it is possible to enforce default route propagation by configuring a static default route for the network instance.

 ### Network Instance MTU